fables-tales/rubyfmt/README.md

 * `ruby --disable=all path/to/rubyfmt/rubyfmt.rb -i many file or directory names` to format many file and directory names in place

+## Command line support
+There are two ways to add a terminal command to your environment to make running rubyfmt easier.

+### Shell Alias
 If you'd like, you can set up an alias (if you are an RBenv user please read the section below):